Terminal value (finance): Perpetuity Growth Model

 where the discount rate is correspondingly the weighted average cost of capital.

+These formulae are essentially the result of a geometric series which returns the value of a series of growing future cash flows;

 To determine the present value of the terminal value, one must discount its value at T0 by a factor equal to the number of years included in the initial projection period.

 If N is the 5th and final year in this period, then the Terminal Value is divided by (1 + k)5 (or WACC).
 The Present Value of the Terminal Value is then added to the PV of the free cash flows in the projection period to arrive at an implied enterprise value.

 If the growth rate in perpetuity is not constant, a multiple-stage terminal value is calculated.
 The terminal growth rate can be negative, if the company in question is assumed to disappear in the future.

 Exit Multiple Approach

 The Exit or Terminal Multiple Approach assumes a business will be sold at the end of the projection period.
 Valuation analytics are determined for various operating statistics using comparable acquisitions.
 A frequently used terminal multiple is Enterprise Value/EBITDA or EV/EBITDA.
 The analysis of comparable acquisitions will indicate an appropriate range of multiples to use.
 The multiple is then applied to the projected EBITDA in Year N, which is the final year in the projection period.
 This provides a future value at the end of Year N. The terminal value is then discounted using a factor equal to the number of years in the projection period.
 If N is the 5th and final year in this period, then the Terminal Value is divided by (1+k)5.
 The Present Value of the Terminal Value is then added to the PV of the free cash flows in the projection period to arrive at an implied Enterprise Value.
 Note that if publicly traded comparable company multiples must be used, the resulting implied enterprise value will not reflect a control premium.
 Depending on the purposes of the valuation, this may not provide an appropriate reference range.